joelouthan/Theologicus/src/genesis/genesis02-4-25.md

 God in Genesis 3 calls it "toil" and "painful labor".
 Look how Jesus describes his calling and purpose upon us:

->Acts 9:13-16 (CSB) “Lord,” Ananias answered, “I have heard from many people about this man, how much harm he has done to your saints in Jerusalem.
+>Acts 9:13-16 “Lord,” Ananias answered, “I have heard from many people about this man, how much harm he has done to your saints in Jerusalem.
 And he has authority here from the chief priests to arrest all who call on your name.”
 >
 >But the Lord said to him, “Go, for this man is my chosen instrument to take my name to Gentiles, kings, and Israelites.
 I will show him how much he must suffer for my name.”